entorb/eta/README.md

 * Mode countdown (target = 0)
 * Mode countup (target > 0)
-* Table and chart of speed over time
+* Display of table and chart of speed over time

 ## How to use this repository